Leslie A. Robertson

 Recent Chapters and Research Reports

-Robertson, Leslie 2016 Cultural Anthropology: Methodological Possibilities, in Ethnology, Ethnography and Cultural Anthropology.
+2016 Robertson, Leslie.
+Cultural Anthropology: Methodological Possibilities, in Ethnology, Ethnography and Cultural Anthropology.
 Edited by Paolo Barbaro, in Encyclopedia of Life Support Systems (EOLSS), Developed under the Auspices of the UNESCO, EOLSS Publishers, Paris, France, [http://www.eolss.net].
-26,000 words includes a glossary of terms and annotated bibliography of key references.
+26,000 words: glossary of terms and annotated bibliography (with Lindsay Moore).

 ANTH303A Ethnography of Special Areas - ETHNO SPEC AREAS Sections

 A specialized study of ethnographic and theoretical problems in one area.
 Different culture areas or regions may be selected each term.
 Consult the Department for this year's offerings.

 Monday / Wednesday, 12:00- 1:30.
 Term 2.

 How do anthropologists work with cultural, political and, scholarly notions of truth?
 What inspires anthropologists to create works of fiction?
 What does fiction do that other genres don’t?